Private Secretary to the Sovereign

-The Private Secretary to the Sovereign is the senior operational member of the Royal Household of the Sovereign of the United Kingdom (as distinct from the Great Officers of the Household, whose duties are largely ceremonial).
-The Private Secretary is the principal channel of communication between the monarch and the governments in most of the Commonwealth realms.
-They also have responsibility for the official programme and correspondence of the Sovereign.
+The private secretary to the sovereign is the senior operational member of the Royal Household of the sovereign of the United Kingdom (as distinct from the great officers of the Household, whose duties are largely ceremonial).
+The private secretary is the principal channel of communication between the monarch and the governments in most of the Commonwealth realms.
+They also have responsibility for the official programme and correspondence of the sovereign.
 Through these roles the position wields considerable influence.
 This is one of the most senior positions within the Royal Household.

-The office of Private Secretary was first established in 1805. the position has been held exclusively by men.
-One woman has served as both Deputy and Assistant Private Secretary and an additional two women have served as Assistant Private Secretaries.
-The current Private Secretary position is jointly held by Sir Clive Alderton and Sir Edward Young.
+The current private secretary position is held by Sir Clive Alderton.

 History

-Colonel Herbert Taylor, who was appointed in 1805, is acknowledged as the first Private Secretary to the Sovereign.
+Colonel Herbert Taylor, who was appointed in 1805, is acknowledged as the first private secretary to the sovereign.
 However, the office was not formally established until 1867.
-Constitutionally there was some opposition on the part of Ministers to the creation of an office which might grow to have considerable influence upon the Sovereign.
-However, it was soon realised that the Sovereign was in need of secretarial support, since his or her Ministers had ceased to provide daily advice and support with the growth of ministerial government.
-Queen Victoria did not have a Private Secretary until she appointed General Charles Grey to the office in 1861; her husband Prince Albert had effectively been her secretary until his death.
+Constitutionally, there was some opposition on the part of ministers to the creation of an office that might grow to have considerable influence upon the sovereign.
+However, it was soon realised that the sovereign was in need of secretarial support, since his or her ministers had ceased to provide daily advice and support with the growth of ministerial government.
+Queen Victoria did not have a private secretary until she appointed General Charles Grey to the office in 1861; her husband Prince Albert had in effect been her secretary until his death.